Abraham van Diepenbeeck: Life

 He became a member of the Sodality of the Unmarried Men of Age ('Sodaliteit der bejaerde jongmans') in April 1634 and a consultor of this Sodality in September 1634 and September 1636.
 On 4 January 1636 he was registered as a poorter (citizen) of Antwerp.
 He married in June 1637 Catharina Heuvick, daughter of Luc Heuvick, notary of Antwerp and Schelle.
 The couple had eight children.
-In 13 June 1639 he became consultor of the Sodality of the Married Men of Age ('Sodaliteit der getrouwden').
-He became a master painter and glass painter of the Guild of St. Luke in the Guild year 1638-1639.
+On 13 June 1639 he became consultor of the Sodality of the Married Men of Age ('Sodaliteit der getrouwden').
+He became a master painter and glass painter of the Guild of St. Luke in the Guild year 1638–1639.
 Van Diepenbeeck had his whole career great difficulties with the Guild and many of his colleagues.
-He was elected, against his own wishes, to serve as the dean of the guild during the guild year 1642-1643.
+He was elected, against his own wishes, to serve as the dean of the guild during the guild year 1642–1643.
 He refused to present the annual accounts of the guild for that year which were then prepared by Guillam Leestens in his stead.
 He employed the engraver Hendrik Snijders II on 1 September 1642.

-In 1648 the Antwerp painter Gonzales Coques undertook to supply a series of monumental paintings on the life of Psyche for the Huis Honselaarsdijk, a palace of the Stadtholder Frederick Henry, Prince of Orange (1584-1647).
+In 1648 the Antwerp painter Gonzales Coques undertook to supply a series of monumental paintings on the life of Psyche for the Huis Honselaarsdijk, a palace of the Stadtholder Frederick Henry, Prince of Orange (1584–1647).
 The paintings in the series were to be made after designs by van Diepenbeeck and were executed by other painters from Antwerp.
 As in 1652 Van Diepenbeeck had still not been paid the financial compensation for his work he filed a lawsuit against Coques.
 As at the beginning of the 19th century a large portion of the palace was destroyed, the paintings do not survive.

 His first wife died in 1648.
 On 13 May 1652 he married Anna van der Dort, with whom he had four children.
 Their daughter Johanna Marie van Diepenbeeck married the painter Joris van Bredael and their sons Jozef and Jan Pieter both became painters.

 In the last half of his life, the artist busied himself nearly exclusively with designs for books and tapestries.
 He had various pupils.
 Between 18 September 1640 and 18 September 1641 he became the master of Franchoys Muntsaerts and between 18 September 1672 and 18 September 1673 of Jan Pauwels.
 Françoys van Uffelen was also his pupil.

 Abraham van Diepenbeeck died in Antwerp on 31 December 1675.